AgnieszkaRosner/be_healty_hackaton_proposal/README.md

 - manage them so they do not have to worry what next.
 - do not alllow to let developers put somthing on 'production' when juri is comming to check, to much hustle is a terible idea.
 - stress is performance killer, it is fun + fun + fun.
 - Project PRESENTATION is your job, assume developers sucks at it.
 From last hackathon I learned, there would be nice to let you manage quetion answares with jur by pointing question to team member.
 It is worth trying.
-Other way We are heading in to informational chaos.
+Other way We are heading in to informational chaos.- buy your team an ice creams after all.
+An tell them they are the best.